COSC3020/pancake-sort-IshitaPatel18/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+Number of Comparisons:

+There are 2 for loops used, one is to find the max index in the given portion of the array and the other is used to continue the iteration of the entire array, so that the max values can be placed at the end of each iteration.
+Since both for loops iterate over each value in an array, both loops take n time.
+Then, the max index loop is inside the for loop that iterates over each element, because the findMaxIndex function is called inside the main for loop, which makes them nested for loops (n * n).
+So the asymptotic runtime for the number of comparisons is $\Theta(n^2)$.

+Number of Flips: